hiddify/hiddify.com/docs/privacy-policy.md

 ## 1.2 Data Collection

 This app need a private server from your side and we do not provide any server.
-So We do not gather any information from you.
+So We do not able to have any information from you to gather.
-Crash Data is transmitted via Crashlytics and Google Firebase without any sensitive data.
+Crash Data is transmitted via Sentry In Hiddify Client Application without any sensitive data.

 **What information can be sent to your private server that is setup by you or any others?**
 To add a the server link in your client, you need a subscription link.
 With the subscription link your server can access:

-- Your IP Address
+- Your IP Address (Similar to all http requests, so be careful to not trust any unknown server)
 - Your Hiddify version

 For your best experience, limited anonymous data can be collected in your server or any others, after your explicit permission.

-It includes the following:
+It can includes the following:

-- IP Address of the Client
+- IP Address information of the Client
 - Operation System Version
 - App Version
 - Connection Status (TCP ping)